 On March 30/31, 1944 Roy Thibedeau got into his turett as the rear gunner aboard a Lancaster leaving Skellingthorpe, England for Nuremberg, Germany. https://en.wikipedia.org/wiki/RAF_Skellingthorpe

 For Roy and two others of the seven man crew, it was their last mission as their aircraft was shot down by a German nightfighter crashing near the village of Mauschendorf, Germany. (map link on this page)

 What happened that night will be documented here.

-Onsite investigation is being conducted by Toni Schmidt, a retired German engineer who lives near the crash site.
-The two found each other on the internet discovering that each was researching the same event.
+Onsite investigation conducted by Toni Schmidt, a retired German engineer who lives near the crash site, resulted in this website and him discovering each other on the internet researching the same event.